Mortgage

 callout-icon

-Government loan programs typically don’t offer jumbo loans.
-There is, however, one exception: VA loans backed by the U.S. Department of Veterans Affairs (VA).
-For qualifying military borrowers with full entitlement, there’s no loan limit on VA home loans.
+Government-backed loan programs typically don’t offer jumbo loans.
+The exception is VA loans, backed by the U.S. Department of Veterans Affairs (VA).
+For qualifying military borrowers with full entitlement, there’s no loan limit on how much can be borrowed with a VA home loan.

-If home values in your area exceed the area’s conforming loan limits, a jumbo loan may be your only option when it comes to financing your home purchase.
+If home values in your area exceed the conforming loan limits, a jumbo loan may be your only option to finance your home purchase.

 Still, jumbo loans are generally meant for borrowers with strong financial profiles.
 You’ll need a good credit score, a low DTI ratio and plenty of savings to qualify.
 If you feel like meeting these requirements will be too much of a stretch financially, taking out a larger-than-normal loan may not make sense.